DATASCI 185: Introduction to AI Applications

 Recap of last class

-• System 1 vs System 2, confirmation bias, bandwagon effect
+• Cognitive biases (System 1 vs 2, confirmation bias, bandwagon effect) explain why we fall for it

-• Today: Looking further ahead at long-term safety and alignment
+• Today: long-term safety and the alignment problem

 Source: Chris Ume